Manage nuisance calls

 - Send callers you don’t have saved as a contact to voicemail with the Unknown Callers feature.

-- Get a heads up on calls from telemarketers, non-profits, surveyors, account services, and private or political callers.
+- See alerts when receiving calls from telemarketers, non-profits, surveyors, account services, and private or political callers.

 - Use SIRI shortcuts to enable call blocking and spam reporting.